-This plan does not cover any illness, condition or injury you get benefits under:
+Any illness, condition or injury you get benefits under:

-- · Occupational coverage required of, or voluntarily obtained by, the employer - · State or federal workers' compensation acts - Any legislative act providing compensation for work-related illness or injury
+- Occupational coverage required of, or voluntarily obtained by, the employer - State or federal workers' compensation acts - · Any legislative act providing compensation for work-related illness or injury

-However, this exclusion doesn't apply to owners, partners or executive officers who are full-time employees of the Group if they're exempt from the above laws and if the Group doesn't furnish them with workers' compensation coverage.
-They'll be covered under this plan for conditions arising solely from their occupations with the Group.
+However, this exclusion doesn't apply to owners, partners or executive officers who are full-time employees of the Association Employer if they're exempt from the above laws and if the Association Employer doesn't furnish them with workers' compensation coverage.
+They'll be covered under this plan for conditions arising solely from their occupations with the Association Employer.
 Coverage is subject to the other terms and limitations of this plan.